W.A.S.P. (band): Dominator and Babylon (2006–2014)

 Early 2006 saw the seemingly stable lineup fall apart.
-Long-time session and tour drummer Stet Howland left first (on amicable terms), promising more specific information about the reasons for the split to be posted on his website.
+Longtime session and tour drummer Stet Howland left first (on amicable terms), promising more specific information about the reasons for the split to be posted on his website.
 Larry Howe of Vicious Rumors was considered as a replacement.
 In May, the departure of guitarist Darrell Roberts, who went on to join the band Five Finger Death Punch, was announced and new guitar player Mark Zavon was brought in several days before the first tour date.
 The same press release confirmed Mike Dupke, and not Howe, would be the new drummer.
 Furthermore, two days later, Zavon was out of the picture as well, seeing Doug Blair step in on guitar.

-A new album, Dominator was planned for release in October 2006, according to a statement made by Blackie Lawless at a tour stop in Kavarna.
+A new album, Dominator, was planned for release in October 2006, according to a statement made by Blackie Lawless at a tour stop in Kavarna.
 He then went on to play a new song from the album, entitled Mercy.
 A few weeks later, the release of the album was postponed until April 2007, with the band recording two news songs and dropping two cover songs, to be used instead as bonus tracks.
 In October 2007, W.A.S.P. embarked on The Crimson Idol Tour, to celebrate that album's 15th anniversary.
 It was the first time that the album, often regarded to be among the band's finest work, was performed in full from start to finish.
 The tour kicked off in Greece, in Thessaloniki at the Principal Club Theater on October 26, 2007.

 The release of the Dominator album was finalized for April 16 in the UK, April 20 in Scandinavia with the rest of mainland Europe following on April 27.
 The release dates for South America and Russia followed in early May.

 Dominator reached No. 72 on the charts in Germany.